-Kitchen cabinet buyers need reputable, professional assistance for many reasons including safety (see link: http://www.mainlinekitchendesign.com/general/is-your-kitchen-designer-going-to-kill-you/ ), good design, and . . . there’s probably no less blunt way to say this. . . to avoid being ripped off.
+Kitchen cabinet buyers need reputable, professional assistance for many reasons.
+Top concerns are safety (see the blog below) and good design.
+And . . . there’s probably no less blunt way to say this. . . to avoid being ripped off.

 Here are some examples of advice Main Line Kitchen Design professionals share with our customers:

-- Frameless cabinets are much less durable than framed cabinets.
-Frameless or European Cabinetry can definitely look sleeker and are better suited to the most modern door styles because of of this, but even the most expensive frameless lines such as Poggenpohl are nowhere near as durable as any well made framed cabinetry.
+Frameless cabinets are much less durable than framed cabinets.
+Frameless or European Cabinetry can definitely look sleeker and are better suited to the most modern door styles.
+However, even the most expensive frameless lines such as Poggenpohl are nowhere near as durable as any well-made framed cabinetry.

-- Selecting a Kitchen Designer is just as important as the cabinetry you select.
-Unfortunately accreditation in the kitchen industry is fairly nebulous.
-Going to the most expensive showrooms doesn’t assure you of getting a good designer or one that has your interest at heart.
-Architects are also generally less capable designers because they spend so much less time designing kitchens and therefore have so much less experience doing so.
+Unfortunately, accreditation in the kitchen industry is fairly nebulous.
+Going to the most expensive showrooms doesn’t assure you of getting a good designer.
+Or one that has your interest at heart.
+Architects are also generally less capable designers because they spend so much less time designing kitchens.
+Nor do they know much about cabinetry because they do not sell cabinetry.

-- The best Kitchen Designers explain as much about cabinetry and design to their customers as time allows.
+The best Kitchen Designers explain as much about buying kitchen cabinets and kitchen design to their customers as time allows.
 When you know what you are buying, and why and what the negative and positive aspects of your design are, you can make an informed decision about what matters to you most, and where you want to spend more and or less.
 Kitchen Designers also add NO COST as the design costs are included almost everywhere in the cost of the cabinetry.

 The Main Line Kitchen Design team wishes everyone a wonderful new year and the best kitchens possible …… and of course Bon Appetit!